Vegan Japanese

 Sliced shiitake mushrooms laid out on a cutting board, with stems removed.

-4. Cut your mushrooms into thin strips.
+Squeeze mushrooms back over the bowl to remove and catch the excess liquid.
+Save this for later use.
+Cut your mushrooms into thin strips.
 De-stem any large stems.

 A small saucepan of sliced shiitake mushroom strips in liquid, on stovetop heat.